 Tra na mBó

 Close to Bunmahon, this small beach surrounded by high cliffs is a real gem.
 The name in English means ‘Beach of the Cow’, though I’ve no idea where that came from.
 A distinctive feature is a huge and imposing ‘standing stone’, jutting out of the sand in a most improbable way.
-It looks man made and has been confused by some with rather similar looking megalithic remains but it is a natural occurance.
+It looks man made and has been confused by some with rather similar looking megalithic remains but it is a natural occurrence.

 Long and sandy with magnificent views and great coastal walks nearby, this beach is very popular with people from Waterford city.
 The beach is scattered with small rocky outcrops which means lots of rock pools for catching crabs.
 There are a number of caravan parks closeby and a couple of car parks – watch out though, one of them is free and the other is privately owned and is not, so don’t end up paying by mistake.